BeanGreen247/Elminister-Manjaro-Build/README.md

 ## what is next?
 we will look into more performace improvements and tweaks, this VM is used for video editing and gaming if the game is proprietary and has anticheat software or drm built in.

+## Step 9
+virtio/kvm gaming VM

+to be done